sprintcube/docker-compose-lamp/README.md

 ## Database

-There are following configuration variables available and you can customize them by overwritting in your own .env file.
+There are following configuration variables available and you can customize them by overwriting in your own .env file.

 _**DATABASE**_

 Switch the database vendor from mysql to mariadb.
-You can also easily add additonal database versions.
+You can also easily add additional database versions.

 ## PHP